cubicibo/ass2bdnxml/README.rst

 Notes
 -----

-- 480p and 576p shall only be used to produce captions for secondary video streams, not primary.
 - Real 60 fps is only supported on the UHD BD format.
 - Captions for 4K UHD BDs are always rendered at 1080p.
-The players upscale the presentation graphics on playback.
+BD players always upscale the presentation graphics on playback, as native 2160p subtitles are strictly forbidden by the Blu-ray format.
-- For Blu-ray, 59.94 is seemingly only for 720p59.94 content.
-1080i59.94 should use 29.97, but there may be some leeway and it does not appear to be enforced.
+- 59.94 is reserved for 480i59.94 and 720p59.94 content.
+1080i is either 25 or 29.97, but there may be some leeway.